 While experiencing the business dealings, Carson makes sense of Tiffany was dumping cash into the Lilac Inn, which would transform into a chronicled site in the near future.
 Ryan is, clearly, against that incident since it implies he won’t perceive any of the cash from it.

-Ryan likewise clarifies that Tiffany was taking drugs for tension and an assortment of different reasons.
-He thought they made her loopy, refering to the way that she thought somebody had been watching them rest.
+Ryan likewise clarifies that Tiffany was taking dr#gs for tension and an assortment of different reasons.
+He thought they made her loopy, referring to the way that she thought somebody had been watching the rest.

 Mr. Hudson begins to hear slamming and scratching originating from upstairs.
 He examines, yet discovers nothing.
 What’s more, Carson can’t hear it.
 This finishes in Ryan seeing Dead Lucy on the roof in a shot that nearly cost me my goddamn life.
 Ryan gets scared and powers Carson to drive them to the hotel.